CristianTech09/MakBSD-installer/README.md

-# FreeBSDesktop
+# MakBSD installer Script
-Desktop install script system for FreeBSD
+a Desktop install script system for FreeBSD and derivates

+This is a fork of this repository: https://github.com/broozar/installDesktopFreeBSD

 ## About
 This script will transform a standard installation of FreeBSD into a desktop system by bootstrapping PKG, adding Xorg, a desktop environment with theming, some optional desktop software, a login manager, and set up users.